overtoo/chinese-infographs/readme.md

+# Chinese Vocabulary

+If you're learning Chinese, you've likely encountered words that seem to hold the same meaning but are used in different contexts.
+These pairs of words can sometimes be challenging to distinguish for learners.
+However, understanding their nuances is crucial to mastering the language and using it effectively.

-Here's a table with the two words, their common translations, the concepts they often refer to, and some example sentences:
+For each pair, we provide their common English translations, the concepts they often refer to, and some example sentences to illustrate their usage.

+Our goal is to help you differentiate these similar words and enhance your understanding of Chinese vocabulary.
+Let's dive in!

 | | "勇敢" (Brave) | "膽大" (Bold) |
 |-----------------|----------------------------|-----------------------------|